YaroslavHavrylovych/eafall/README.md

 History tells of a distant world of the future when humanity is displaced into distant planets.
 At one time, the planets began fighting each other and destroyed almost half of the galaxy's population.
 In such a struggle, the Empire was born.
-Centralization, oppression of the population, appearance standards - is just the beginning.
+Its basement - centralization, its goal - oppression.
+And that was just a beginning.
 Experiments over people, groups of people, cities of people, planets of people.
 All riots were severely punished, each of their participants and all his family was cut to the root.